Five ideas for businesses you can start at home

 With the right preparations you can avoid some of the most common reasons why mums’ businesses fail – and look forward to a successful and fulfilling career.

 Access all the tools you need to get started

 If you need more practical, hands-on help in starting your home business, check out our monthly membership club.
 Kickstart gives you all the support and tools you need to get going, including:

 - An easy-to-follow, step-by-step guide to starting a home-based business – and making it a success.

 - Printable tools, templates, tick lists, workbooks, cheat sheets and plans to help you make effective progress.

 - No waffle 30-minute training videos full of practical tips you can implement immediately.

-- Support, accountability and motivation via our monthly live chats and private Facebook group.
+- Support, accountability and motivation via our private Facebook group.